Learning entrepreneurship in an international team - all this together with Comarch

-I would like to encourage everyone who is thinking about an international career in an international team full of ambitious people from different parts of the world, open to cooperation and unconventional challenges to join us and work together with us to achieve great things.
-This amazing atmosphere and the uniqueness of the team make everyone feel special.
-What is more, working in Comarch Benelux gives you the opportunity to work in a scale-up company which is growing fast, has the atmosphere of a small company and at the same time is supported by a large corporation from Poland.
-The combination of these two worlds is extremely interesting and developing for each employee.
+I encourage everyone who is thinking about a dynamic career in an international ambitious team to join us and to realize their professional ambitions altogether.
+This entrepreneurial attitude and our team uniqueness make everyone feel special.
+What is more, joining Comarch Benelux gives you the opportunity to work for a scale-up that is growing fast, has the work atmosphere of a small company, and at the same time is supported by the Comarch headquarters in Poland.
+The combination of these two worlds in one is incredibly interesting and developing for each of the employees.

 The biggest challenge for the team, both positive and negative, is Comarch’s position as an IT challenger on the market.
 Over the last few years, we have been going through a transformation from an unknown name to an established brand, gaining dozens of significant references on the local market and still hungry for further successes.
 Working in such an environment makes specialists from our employees who are stimulated to take individual, strategic decisions.
 This is learning entrepreneurship in a nutshell, and our company is - in fact - becoming a breeding ground for human resources in Poland, as evidenced by the successes of former Comarch employees who have created other recognized companies.

 Anyone with an entrepreneurial spirit, and looking for ambitious challenges as well as hands-on personal development will certainly enjoy joining our team at Comarch Benelux.